populationgenomics/team-docs/getting_started.md

 user needs to have access to an existing billing project or if you need to create a new billing project.

-At the moment, you can submit jobs to Hail Batch by running the "driver" program (which defines the batch) locally.
-However, since that's problematic in terms of reproducibility, we're currently looking into ways to run the driver itself on Hail Batch, too.
+You can submit jobs to Hail Batch by running the "driver" program (which defines the batch) locally, which is handy for prototyping and testing.
+However, since that's problematic in terms of [reproducibility](reproducible_analyses.md) for analyses on production data, you can use the [analysis runner](https://github.com/populationgenomics/analysis-runner) to run the driver itself on Hail Batch.

 ## Terra / Cromwell